 This homemade hot buttered rum batter requires just a few ingredients and is so easy to prepare.

-Because it makes such a large batch it is much cheaper than any store bought version and it is so much better.
+Because it makes such a large batch, it is much cheaper than any store-bought version and so much better.

 There is no cooking required.
 It is simply whipped into a batter.
-Then you store it in jars and scoop out as much as you want to use.
+Then you store it in jars and scoop out as much as you want depending on how flavoured you like your drink.

-To serve it you simply add a scoop of batter to a mug, add boiling water to melt the butter and sugar and then you add a good spiced rum.
+To serve it, add a scoop of batter to a mug, add boiling water to melt the butter and sugar, and then add a good spiced rum.

 The ingredients you will need to make this hot buttered rum batter are: